 He is remembered as a person of great ability, but at the same time, of profound humility and humanity (AA.VV.
 VENTO SULLURA PIANURA – 1987).

-In Caselle di Pressana, Verona, there is a small memorial stone that remembers him:
+In Caselle di Pressana, Verona, there is a small memorial stone that marks the spot where he was executed:

 On 6 January 1945, dying for freedom, he closed his legendary day, PETER CHAPMAN, an English-partisan Italian soldier